-- you (insured party/policyholder) have complied with all the conditions set by us - the care in question is reasonably regarded as necessary for you in terms of content of scope.
-The care to be provided must be effective and not unnecessarily expensive or unnecessarily complicated - you receive the care at a location which can be regarded as customary, given the nature of the care and the circumstances.
+• you have complied with all the conditions set by us;

+- the care in question can reasonably be regarded as necessary for you in terms of content and scope.
+The care to be provided must be effective and not unnecessarily expensive or unnecessarily complicated; - you receive the care at a location which can be regarded as customary, given the nature of the care and the circumstances.